 Edward & Barbara Morrison

-Nannau was in a terrible condition when it was bought by Mr. & Mrs. Morrison in the 1960s.
+Nannau was in a terrible condition when it was bought by Mr. & Mrs. Morrison in 1965.
 He spent a dozen years renovating it, although the pavilion wings had to be demolished.

 Edward Alexander Morrison III